Data Collection

 = gas and oil consumption x GHG emission factor

-· Act on Rational Use of Energy and Conversion to Non-Fossil Energy (Energy Efficiency Act)
+· Act on the Rationalization of Energy Use and the Conversion to Non-Fossil Energy Sources (Energy Conservation Act)

 = electricity consumption x GHG emission factor

-· Act on Rational Use of Energy and Conversion to Non-Fossil Energy (Energy Efficiency Act)
+· Act on the Rationalization of Energy Use and the Conversion to Non-Fossil Energy Sources (Energy Conservation Act)

 Scope3